 This may mean that 8-inch speakers are too powerful for your configuration and a pair or two of smaller speakers will provide a much more even sound.
 If your in-ceiling speakers provide sound that is more powerful or weaker than your other speakers, it can detract from the desired surround sound.

 Your speakers’ power source is also an important factor.
-Larger in-ceiling speakers will require more power.
+Larger in-ceiling speakers will require more power (more on that in our guide).
 If your receiver or amplifier cannot deliver the required power, your speakers will not work properly.
 (In fact, some may not even work at all.) if you already have a receiver and do not want to upgrade, you will need to invest in speakers that work with your device.